JJ/hoborg/text/text.md

 Manuel dropped Rufus, who fell to the floor.
 "All out and over, all out, all over."
-That was the sign that the assembly had finished and that we had to clean up whateverwe dirtied and go to our carriages and sleeping tents, so people shuffled out of the ring, the clowns circled it with Manuel in tow, and Rufus was just left there, a rag of a man.
+That was the sign that the assembly had finished and that we had to clean up whatever we dirtied and go to our carriages and sleeping tents, so people shuffled out of the ring, the clowns circled it with Manuel in tow, and Rufus was just left there, a rag of a man.
 I came down to him and helped him to stand up, brushing his clothes.
 His eyes were